daber1/chuck-norris-tinder/README.md

 # Chuck Norris Tinder-like application
-but each time you swipe, you get a new funny joke from Chuck Norris
+But each time you swipe, you get a new funny joke from Chuck Norris